 Music has the most extraordinary power to transform lives in many ways – for example, it teaches self-discipline, it increases self-confidence, it encourages concentration at a deeper level (something which local teachers have commented has a knock-on effect in the classroom with higher levels of academic achievement), it develops community cohesion by bringing children and adults together with a sense of pride in what is being achieved, it allows perhaps difficult emotions to be channelled in a creative way, it raises aspirations……..and the list goes on……

-Quite a few of our children have taken practical and theory exams, and apart from one Merit everybody else has passed their exams with Distinction!
-The children are at different levels ranging from almost beginners to grade 5.
-Each week they have practical lessons in small groups or individually, and also are taught music theory by our dedicated theory teacher.
-We are currently recruiting a new group of beginners for strings and woodwind.
-Our teachers are all final year students or graduates from the Royal Welsh College of Music and Drama, and we enjoy an ever-deepening relationship with the college, constantly looking for new ways we can work together.
+Quite a few of our children and young people have now taken practical and theory exams, with many achieving high distinctions.
+We have pupils at different levels ranging from beginners to grade 5.
+Some of our teachers are post graduate year students or graduates of the Royal Welsh College of Music and Drama, and we enjoy an ever deepening relationship with the college, constantly looking for new ways we can work together.

 We still continue the series of interactive concerts – Feel Good Friday’s – throughout the school term and over the course of a year would work with over 1000 children in this format.
 Hopefully these will inspire the next generation to pick up an instrument and have a go!